exploratory-io/book/viz/others-group.md

 |H|80|
 |I|90|

-You can recude the number of categories by changing the name to the 'Others' like the following.
+You can reduce the number of categories by changing the name to the 'Others' like the following.

 |category|value|